-We have been loving pita bread lately, so today we give you a Clean Eating pita recipe.
+We have been loving pita bread lately, so today we give you a Clean Eating spelt and einkorn pita bread recipe.
 Pitas can be great with some garlic and spread, or a good hummus recipe.
 It can also go well with a meal or as the bread for a sandwich.
 Whichever method you choose to eat your pitas, it is crucial to have a good recipe that fits within your lifestyle.
 This pita recipe is great for a Clean Eating lifestyle.

 This recipe took a few rounds to get right, but I found that I liked the combination of spelt and einkorn better than just spelt by itself.
-I found that baking the pitas with the dryer side (the side that had been up while resting) up resulted in flatter, more bubbly pitas, but when I flipped them first before baking they puffed up quite nicely.
+I found that baking the pitas with the dryer side (the side that had been up while resting) up resulted in a flatter, more bubbly pitas, but when I flipped them first before baking they puffed up quite nicely.

 My children love it when I make pitas because they get so excited when they get all puffy and they think it’s really cool to put food in the middle of the pita.
 Oh, to be a kid again . . .

-These pitas would go wonderfully with our Best Classic, Smooth Clean Eating Hummus, it is very smooth recipe and tastes great.
+These pitas would go wonderfully with our Best Classic, Smooth Clean Eating Hummus, it is a very smooth recipe and tastes great.
 We also have a for you to make with this pita bread.
 They would be good with this Vegan Baba Ganoush also.

 What do you want to use your pita for?
-Will you make Tzatziki chicken, a Greek gyro, a pizza, dip it in garlic sauce, eat it with Oven Roasted Chicken Shawarma?
+Will you make Tzatziki chicken, a Greek gyro, a pizza, dip it in a garlic sauce, eat it with Oven Roasted Chicken Shawarma?
 Comment below – we would love to hear your favorite ways of eating pitas.
 And enjoy the new recipe!
 We have new ones coming every week!

 You may also like these recipes:Print

-The Very Best Ever Healthy Clean Eating Pita Bread Recipe
+Healthy Clean Eating Spelt Pita Bread Recipe

 This recipe took a few rounds to get right, but I found that I liked the combination of spelt and einkorn better than just spelt by itself.
 I found that baking the pitas with the dryer side(the side that had been up while resting) up resulted in flatter, more bubbly pitas, but when I flipped them first before baking they puffed up quite nicely.